Azerbaijan Airlines passenger plane crashes in Kazakhstan – DW – 12/25/2024

 Plane traveling from Azerbaijan to Russia

-The plane was operated by Azerbaijan's Airlines and was en route from Baku, the capital of Azerbaijan, to Grozny in Russia's Chechnya region, Russian media reported
+The plane was operated by Azerbaijan's Airlines and was en route from Baku, the capital of Azerbaijan, to Grozny in Russia's Chechnya region:

 Azerbaijani Airlines (AZAL) said the plane made an "emergency landing" near the city of Aktau.